 8. Boundary/survey disputes

 You may have seen several surveys of your property prior to purchasing, however, other surveys may exist that show differing boundaries.
 Therefore, a neighbor or other party may be able to claim ownership to a portion of your property.
+When you buy title insurance, you have someone to defend your rights to your property.

 9. Undiscovered will